Baseldiab/prime-properties/README.md

 1. TailwindCSS Framework for styling.

-1. ParcelJS a Bundler Tool.

-1. [Squoosh](https://squoosh.app/) is an online tool for image compression web app that reduces image sizes through numerous formats.

 1. [GTmetrix](https://gtmetrix.com/) is an online tool for customers to easily test the performance of their webpages.

 ---